-How to run script using Windows Server (Jenkins for build deployments)
+How to run the script using Windows Server (Jenkins for build deployments)

 Jenkins is a build deployment tool that is used mostly on Linux servers.
-In Windows server 2016 and Windows server 2019, you have PowerShell prompt that is used to run scripts using Linux commands.
+In Windows Server 2016 and Windows Server 2019, you have a PowerShell prompt that is used to run scripts using Linux commands.

 To set up auto-builds, a list of steps below should be performed on your Windows server.

 - Login to Jenkins with your username and password.

 - Install PowerShell plugin from the Manage Plugins list item under Manage Jenkins from the left menu.

 - Select the plugin and click “Download now…”

 Once the plugin is installed successfully, the next step is to add PowerShell into Build.
 To do so:

 - Click Add build step from the Build page.
 You will see the option Windows PowerShell.